March 10th 2004

 Pilates works by combining breathing techniques with special stretches and a machine.
 It is a method of exercise which focuses on improving the body’s core by making the body more flexible and stronger.

-It is more dynamic than Yoga because it pushes the body through stretching and targets flexibility, posture and strength.
+It is more dynamic than Yoga because it pushes the body through stretching and target flexibility, posture and strength.

 By using the Pilates machine, individuals have to go through systematic moves, whilst holding their torsos in place and moving their limbs in different directions.
 This movement challenges the individual’s balance, strength and flexibility.